gnoverse/awesome-gno/README.md

 1. It’s a place for newcomers to explore what's happening on gno.land. get inspiration and learn about how to become good contributors to gno.land.
 2. It’s a space for everyone to publicly share their [gno.land](https://gno.land) projects.
-  > All are welcome to submit PRs, which will be reviewed and merged if they add value to the resource list. and merged if they benefit the resource list.

-_We update this repo periodically.
+> _We update this repo periodically.
 We welcome any PRs that will add new content, update outdated content, or propose other ideas._

 ## Contents